There are dozens of museums in the Seattle-Tacoma metro region. You could visit two almost every week and not hit the same one twice.

 King County Library (KCLS) allows card holders to print free passes from its website.
 Search the website using the keyword “museum pass” to find available museums and passes.

-KCLS library cards are available to anyone who lives or owns property in King County except for Seattle, Yarrow Point, and Hunts Point, or another area with which KCLS has a Reciprocal Borrowing Agreement, including Seattle and many other counties and library systems throughout the Puget Sound region and around Washington State.
+KCLS library cards are available to anyone who lives or owns property in King County except for Seattle, Yarrow Point, and Hunts Point, or another area with which KCLS has a Reciprocal Borrowing Agreement, including Seattle and other counties and library systems throughout the Puget Sound region and around Washington State.

 KCLS museum passes are available for: Bellevue Arts Museum and KidsQuest Children’s Museum, Washington State History Museum in Tacoma, and several museums in Seattle, including SAM, MoPOP, Museum of Flight, Northwest African American Museum, and Seattle Aquarium.